 When you are speaking publicly you have to be loud.
 You have to “speak up” as they say.
 This means that you will naturally work on your voice.
 The deeper your voice the better it will be.
 If you come out timid and shy you won’t impress anyone.
 That is why you have to work on not only what you say but how you say it.
 Working on your posture also helps but being louder will make you sound better.
 Too many people are not using the full potential of their voice.

 Fear of public speaking is one of the strongest fears a man can have.
-Beating and conquering this fear can be beneficial to you in many ways.
+Beating and conquering this fear or becoming a good storyteller can be beneficial to you in many ways.
 It gets you out of your comfort zone and makes it easy for you to lead interactions and speak up.

 It can also help you out with your confidence in social interactions which means that you will get better at job interviews, dating women or simply making new friends which are all important for your social life.